dustinfast/PTC-Sim/README.md

 ## Applicaton Structure
 PTC is large and complex - there is no off-the-shelf solution... mandates # TODO: prevention of train on train collisions, # TODO: over-speed derailments, # TODO: incursions into work zone limits, and # TODO: movement through misaligned track-switches with.
 Interoperability between different railroad is defined by Interoperable Train Control Messaging (ITCM)

-PTC_SIM demonstrates a PTC implementation
+PTCSim demonstrates a PTC implementation

 * **Back Office Server** Monitors each locomtive and displays real-time status, including location (via Google Earth) to it's web interface.
 Also provides a web-based computer-aided-dispatch (CAD) system for controlling track restrictions and  Additionally, has the ability to send commands to locomotives. - ATCS Message Addressing?
 I-ETMS msg encapsulation?